Reflections on the Christian Life

 It doesn’t sink down into our ears.

-Life is a limited commodity.
+This life is a limited commodity.

 I want to use it wisely.